What Are the Types of Divorces in Colorado?

 A Mediated Divorce

 So what if a couple can’t agree on everything—like dividing property, alimony, child custody, etc?
 They have several other options, one of which is a mediated divorce.
 This is where a mediator in the form of an objective, third party (usually a lawyer or retired judge) helps a couple make decisions and work toward a resolution for their divorce agreement.
-The mediator does not provide legal advice for either person, but will assist the couple to decide on what is fair and equitable in their separation.
+The mediator does not provide legal advice for either person but will assist the couple to decide on what is fair and equitable in their separation.

 A Collaborative Divorce

 A collaborative divorce is when each spouse has a lawyer that helps them navigate the divorce process, but without having to go to court to achieve a satisfactory outcome for both parties involved.
-A collaborative divorce requires the parties to hire attorneys specially trained in this process and commit to resolve their case by settlement rather than the adversarial process.
+Collaborative divorce requires the parties to hire attorneys specially trained in this process and commit to resolving their case by settlement rather than the adversarial process.
 So spouses commit to resolving things outside of court while using lawyers and other family professionals to help them sort out the ends and outs of a permanent separation.
 If the settlement is unsuccessful, new attorneys must be hired to litigate the case in court.

 A Litigated Divorce

 Sometimes, litigation is the best—or only—way to go to get through an extremely difficult divorce.
 A litigated divorce is one where your attorney files a petition for divorce, and the Colorado court system takes it through the entire legal process through hearings and possibly even a trial.
 In a litigated divorce, the court will decide how to divide up your property, how to best handle issues like child support and alimony, and how to provide an equitable outcome for both spouses.
 The Colorado court is committed to making sure that the outcome is fair for all parties involved.